sahithyandev/auto-website-blocker-extension/README.md

 **You can't use it yet.**

+Features are in queue to be developed.
+Note that these are not confirmed to be released in the next release.
+These are just in the list of TODOs.

+- Permanent blocking for hosts
+- Block subroutes in a website
+- Block websites manually
+- Scheduled hosts blocking
+- Website Redirecting
+- Password protection
+- Block websites by words
+- Export blocked websites

 ## Contributing

 For now, The easiest thing to contribute is, starring this repository.
 So.. do it.